Dimencia/DU-Orbital-Hud/README.md

 **Interplanetary Helper** - Use Alt+1 and Alt+2 to cycle through target planets.
 Shows distance, travel time (including acceleration, travel, and braking - absolute total), brake time (current and max).
 Note that currently, Brake Time is inaccurate if you're inside atmosphere.
 Once you're in space, it will properly read the space brakes and give the correct values

+**Auto-Brake** - Use Alt+3 when you have a target selected with the Interplanetary Helper, and it will toggle Auto-Brake.
+The script will automatically engage the brake when within the max braking distance for that planet.
+This does not guarantee that you will not hit the planet - even with Auto-Brake, do not aim directly at the planet.
+It targets an end speed of 0, though you will generally have a much higher end speed, so has some leeway.
+It will continue braking until stable orbit is achieved, if possible from the trajectory.

+**AutoPilot** - Use Alt+4 when you have a target selected with the Interplanetary Helper, and you are in space with clear line of sight to the target.
+The script will align to the optimal vector to place you in a 1SU orbit from the target, accelerate, cut engines when appropriate, and brake until orbit is achieved.
+**NOTE** As of right now, this isn't well tested.
+I've used it in one flight, and it seemed to do well, but I don't know how well it does at making an orbit.
+In its current state, do not rely on this script to finish braking into orbit while you sleep.

 **Brake Indicator/Toggle** - Brake is now a toggle, and is on by default when entering the seat.
 There is an onscreen text indicator to show you when the brake is on